Anant/example-cassandra-presto-superset/README.md

-# Connect SuperSet and Cassandra using Presto
+# Connect Superset and Cassandra using Presto